The Plan – credit extension details:

-1. $64,000 per U.S. Citizen Participating American families would qualify for a direct credit extension from the Federal Reserve amounting to $64,000 per family member.
-75% of the total would be directed into a Family Account (FA) and 25% of the total would be directed into the family’s Medical Savings Account (MSA).
+1. $70,000 per U.S. Citizen Participating American families would qualify for a direct credit extension from the Federal Reserve amounting to $70,000 per family member. $50,000 of that total would be directed into a Family Account (FA) and $20,000 would be directed into a Medical Savings Account (MSA).

 To activate their participation in The Leviticus 25 Plan, individual families would be required to open up the two qualified accounts (FA and MSA) at an authorized bank or financial institution of their choice.
 Participants would be required to prove U.S. citizenship.
 They would be required to acknowledge that they understand and agree to the liquidity recapture provisions of the program.
 And they would be required to name beneficiaries for their accounts and select any other specific options for disbursements available within the plan.

-A family of 4, for example, upon opening their two qualified accounts would receive an electronic credit extension from the Federal Reserve of $256,000.
-25% of the total ($64,000) would be deposited into the family’s Medical Savings Account, and 75% of the total ($192,000) would be deposited into the Family Account.
+A family of four, upon opening their two qualified accounts, would receive an electronic credit extension from the Federal Reserve of $280,000. $200,000 would be deposited into the Family Account and $80,000 would be deposited into the family’s Medical Savings Account.

 The Leviticus 25 Plan should be America’s top economic priority.

-Qualifying major medical policies must provide basic coverage, with freedom for families to add coverage riders (e.g. alcohol treatment coverage, mental health counseling, etc.), only as desired on a family-by-family basis.
-Policies would not be automatically ‘loaded’ with expensive government healthcare mandates.
+Qualifying medical policies must include a primary option that allows families the freedom to select a basic, no-frills, major medical plan with optional coverage riders (e.g. alcohol treatment coverage, mental health counseling, etc.), only as desired on a family-by-family basis.
+Policies would not be automatically loaded with expensive government healthcare mandates.

-Premium costs would be significantly lower with the high-deductible feature and the elimination of expensive government mandates.
+Premium costs would be dramatically lower with the high-deductible feature and the elimination of expensive government mandates.

-Those with extraordinary medical issues may be included in a high-risk category – such plans would be eligible for moderate government subsidy (similar to current Medicare Advantage).
+Those with extraordinary medical issues may be included in a high-risk category, with such plans being eligible for a government subsidy (similar to current Medicare Advantage).

-Individuals enrolled in Medicare / Medicaid / FEHB / VA programs would be required to pay an annual deductible ($2,500 per year per enrolled family member) for a period of five years for those benefits.
-Dedicated MSA funds would provide more than adequate offset for the higher deductible.
+Individuals enrolled in Medicare / Medicaid / VA / TRICARE / FEHB programs would be required to pay an annual deductible ($4,000 per year per enrolled family member) for a period of five years for those benefits.
+The dedicated MSA funds would fully fund the offset for the higher ($4,000) deductible feature.
 MSA funds could also be used to pay Medicare supplement premiums and other potential co-pay obligations.

 Income tax obligations each year of the five-year period would be maintained at a level not less than the average sum of income tax withheld for each year of the past 3 years prior to plan’s inauguration date, or the average sum of taxes paid annually for the past 3 years prior to the plan’s inauguration date – whichever is greater.